Second order estimates for transition layers and a curvature estimate for the parabolic Allen-Cahn: The Approximate Solution

 \section{The Approximate Solution}

-We construct an approximate solution out of the zero sets of a parabolic Allen--Cahn (\ref{AC}) by composing the local distance function to $\Gamma$ with the $1$-d standing wave solution, and we want to show the approximation is well controlled if the zero sets are sufficiently non-collapsed.
+To construct an approximate solution, we use the zero sets of a parabolic Allen--Cahn equation given by equation \eqref{AC}.
+Specifically, we compose the local distance function to its nodal sets with the $1$-d heteroclinic solution.
+Our goal is to demonstrate that this approximation is well-controlled provided that the nodal sets are singly sheeted.